Windsurf-Samples/windsurf-walkthrough/walkthrough/README.md

 2. **Command**: Use `Command + I` or click the "Edit" button that appears when selecting code
 3. **Tab**: Look for tab indicators while coding and press `Tab` to accept suggestions

-For detailed examples and workflows, check the individual modality files:
+For guided examples and workflows, check the individual modality files:
 - [`cascade.md`](./cascade.md)
 - [`command.md`](./command.md)
 - [`windsurf-tab.md`](./windsurf-tab.md)